nelci592/reporting-docs/designing-reports/connecting-to-data/report-parameters/how-to-add-report-parameters.md

 Report parameters typically filter report data that is retrieved from a data     source.
 Filtering data at the data source can improve performance for processing    and viewing a report.
 For the times when you cannot filter data at the source,     you can use parameters to filter report data after it is retrieved.
 You can also    sort and group data in a report based on report parameters.

 ##

 There are several ways to add a Report Parameter:

 * Using the __Report.ReportParameters__   property in the property grid.

-* Select the __Report Parameters ..__ option from the [Context Menu]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/context-menu%})of the Report Designer.
+* Select the __Report Parameters ..__ option from the [Context Menu]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/context-menu%}) of the Report Designer.

 * Right click on the Parameters node of the [Report Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/report-explorer%}) dialog.

-* From the __Configure Data Source Parameters__step of the [DataSource Components]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%})Add a Report Parameter using Report Designer
+* From the __Configure Data Source Parameters__ step of the [DataSource Components]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%})Add a Report Parameter using Report Designer

 1. Click the ellipses on the __Report.ReportParameters__ property.
 This invokes the __ReportParameter Collection editor__.